dvb2017/iris-classification/README.md

 5. Create charts that are helpful in examining the data/results
 5. Summarize findings, write a readme file containing results

-Types of algo to use
+Types of algos to use
+1. decision tree
+2. random forest
+3. k-NN
+4. Naive Bayes